Logo

 <iframe class="wp-embedded-content" sandbox="allow-scripts" security="restricted" title="174: OCD in School: How OCD Affects Learning" frameborder="0" scrolling="no" src="https://player.captivate.fm/episode/79e7a002-a968-4c9e-a2ff-d9c3539ad8ce#?secret=ySLKztu97W" data-secret="ySLKztu97W" data-pin-description="OCD in School: How It Impacts Learning | Dr. Roseann" data-pin-title="OCD in School: How It Impacts Learning | Dr. Roseann" style="width: 100%; height: 250px;"></iframe>

-When your child is smart, capable, and still falling apart academically, it can leave you scared and confused.
-You’re not alone—and you’re not imagining it.
-OCD can quietly hijack a child’s brain, attention, and confidence long before anyone realizes what’s happening.
+If your child is smart, capable, and still falling behind in school, you’re not imagining it.
+OCD can quietly hijack attention, perfectionism, and confidence long before anyone notices.
+You’re not alone and it’s not bad parenting.

 • Slow work completion